OwenMelbz/illumipress/README.md

 ### Request Class

-This does not currently have any custom functionality, you should be able to use the documentation provided https://laravel.com/docs/5.6/requests - you have access to a global helper `request()` to get a new instance of the request object, so you can do things such as "request()->get('my_posted_data', 'default value')" etc.
+This does not currently have any custom functionality, you should be able to use the documentation provided https://laravel.com/docs/5.6/requests - you have access to a global helper `request()` to get a new instance of the request object, so you can do things such as `request()->get('my_posted_data', 'default value')` etc.

 ### Response Class